Sam-Levene/Generic_Ruby_Template/README.md

 https://developers.supportbee.com/blog/setting-up-cucumber-to-run-with-Chrome-on-Linux/
 (Change the install in this second link from 2.10 to 2.26 as this is the latest version)

-Ensure you have guest additions installed; by downloading the following iso and istalling it onto your VM:
+Ensure you have guest additions installed; by downloading the following iso and installing it onto your VM:

 http://download.virtualbox.org/virtualbox/5.0.10/VBoxGuestAdditions_5.0.10.iso